 - 2 med Banana’s, mashed

 - In a large bowl, whisk together the buttermilk, oil, eggs, and vanilla.

 - Add the flour, sugar, baking powder, baking soda, and kosher salt.
 Mix until well combined.
 Fold in the bananas and walnuts and let the mixture sit for 20-30 minutes.
 The batter will get fluffy and being to bubble a little bit in this time.

 - Heat your waffle iron about 10 minutes before you are ready to begin cooking.
 Cook the waffles for one cycle until lightly browned.

+If making this mixture into pancakes, heat a skillet or griddle over medium heat and generously oil the hot skillet.
+Pour 1/4 cup of batter per pancake onto the pan about 2 inches apart.
 Cook until all the bubbles have popped on one side, then flip and cook until lightly browned.
 Keep the pan oiled and continue until all batter is cooked.

 If you make this recipe, please let me know by leaving a review at the bottom of this page!

 Here are a few links to some of my favorite kitchen tools!
 You get a car, YOu get a car, YOU ALL GET A CAR…in my best Oprah voice